-A uterine polyp is a growth from the inner wall of the uterus into the uterine cavity.
-Polyps can be benign (non-cancerous), pre-cancerous or cancerous.
-They are more common in women who are peri-menopausal or menopausal but can happen in younger women as well.
+A uterine polyp is a growth from the inside wall of your uterus into your uterine cavity.
+Polyps are benign (non-cancerous), pre-cancerous or cancerous.
+They are more common in women who are peri-menopausal or menopausal.
+But, they happen in younger women as well.

 What causes a uterine polyp?

-There are two factors that influence the growth of polyps:
+There are three factors that influence the growth of polyps:

-- Inflammation – Chronic inflammation and the factors that cause it (insulin, inflammatory foods, lack of exercise) can cause abnormal tissue growth.
+- Inflammation – Chronic inflammation causes abnormal tissue growth.
+The factors that cause inflammation include insulin, inflammatory foods, gut dysbiosis and lack of exercise.

-- Estrogen – Imbalanced estrogen levels can also cause abnormal growth of estrogen-sensitive tissues like the uterus.
+- Estrogen – Imbalanced estrogen levels also cause abnormal growth of estrogen-sensitive tissues like the uterus.

 - Progesterone deficiency.
-Progesterone acts to balance the effects of estrogen.
-If progesterone is absent, then estrogen goes unchecked and causes abnormal tissue growth in the uterus.
+Progesterone balances the effects of estrogen.
+If progesterone is absent, then estrogen goes unchecked.
+This causes abnormal tissue growth in the uterus.

 What are the symptoms of a uterine polyp?